veliovgroup/ostrio/docs/monitoring/basics.md

 ![Availability Monitoring Screenshot](https://github.com/VeliovGroup/ostrio/blob/master/docs/monitoring/availability-monitoring.png?raw=true)

 ### Custom Data Monitoring
-Return custom data from endpoint as JSON or XML to parse its data into charts with notifications triggers.
+Return custom data from endpoint as JSON or XML to parse it into charts with notifications triggers.

 #### As JSON:
 ```json